lun-4/jose/doc/manual.md

 python3 jose-bot.py
 ```

-CTRL-C unloads and stops everything(use that AFTER josé logs in, you can use if errors happen in startup)
+CTRL-C unloads and stops everything(use that AFTER josé logs on, you can use if errors happen in startup)